novalegra/graduation-seating/README.md

   3. Navigate to your "terminal" application.
 For Mac users, go to the Applications folder, then open the Utilities folder.
   ![Alt text](https://github.com/novalegra/graduation-seating/blob/python-wip/step_3.png)

-  4. Open the terminal, then type `python3 `.

-  5. Navigate to the folder that contains the unzipped folder.
+  4. Navigate to the folder that contains the unzipped folder.
 Within the folder, navigate to the main.py folder.

-  6. Drag the main.py folder on top of the terminal.
+  5. Open the terminal, then type `python3 ` and drag the main.py folder on top of the terminal.
+The file's path should auto-populate.

   7. Click the enter key; the graphic user interface should open.